What-Should-I-Eat/WSIE/react-native/my-app/README.md

 Type `i` - this will start the mobile app on the iOS Simulator if the Simulator is open.

 Alternatively, the iOS Simulator can be launched directly by running the `npm run ios` command.

-**It is important to note that this application is currently configured to run locally only.
-This requires the Docker containers to be active while running the mobile app.
-To run the containers, return to the root of the project and run the `npm start` command.**

 *If you're running this mobile application for an android device, the instructions remain the same except the run command is instead `npm run android`.
 Similarly, the Docker containers would have to be running concurrently.
 An android device simulator may also be necessary.*